Reliability and validity of research

 Internal reliability also is known as internal consistency which will help you in measuring how effective your test is in measuring what it expects to be.
-External reliability can refer to measure which can be generalized.
+External reliability can refer to measures that can be generalized.
 External reliability refers to the test which can be generalized beyond what you are utilizing it for.

-Parallel reliability is reliability where two correspondents test is provided to students for a short period of time.
+Parallel reliability is reliability where two corresponding tests are provided to students for a short period.
 If forms are parallel then you can expect that test will produce similar outcomes.

 The reliability coefficient can be referred to as the effectiveness of measures in the testing measurement of achievement.
 It can be considered to be a combination of different coefficients.
 The number of tests which you can perform for computation of coefficient is:

-- Cronbach’s alpha: it is a type of test which most researchers generally utilize for measuring the internal consistency coefficient.
+- Cronbach’s alpha: it is a type of test that most researchers generally utilize for measuring the internal consistency coefficient.